Shal96/RiskandReturnAnalysis/README.md

 by the total number of years in consideration.

 6)Consolidated sheet: in this sheet I have consolidated a probaility values from 2009to 2019

+7)GDP_ALL_Countries: this file contains gdp data for many countries across the world.
+Out of which we have worked on Indias GDP data